Osedea/angular-osd-resource/README.md

 # angular-osd-resource

-This module provides standardized API resource creation and decoration from a config file.
+This module provides an easy way to create and decorate angular $resource services from a config file.
+This module was created with two goals: consistent API services and avoiding boilerplate.

 ### Version
 0.0.1